jbiatek/BSGRulebook/rulebook.md

 ## Playing The Game

-Starting with the first player (as selected during setup), each player [takes turns](#game-turn) in clockwise order until the game ends.
+Starting with the first player (as selected during setup), each player [takes a turn](#game-turn) in clockwise order until the game ends.
 The game ends when either the humans lose, or [the final jump occurs](#final-jump).

 The humans can lose in the following ways: